sushmaakoju/study-work-reports/university-of-colorado-boulder/README.md

 - under supervision of Prof. James Bird

-### Data Science as a Field, Ethics in Data Science and Security in Data Science, Dr. Jane Wall and Prof. Bobby Schnabel
+### 4. Data Science as a Field, Ethics in Data Science and Security in Data Science, Dr. Jane Wall and Prof. Bobby Schnabel
 -

-### Statistics, DTSC 5000, Prof. Brian Zaharatos, Spring 2022
+### 5. Statistics, DTSC 5000, Prof. Brian Zaharatos, Spring 2022

 - <a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-unit0-Reflections-on-To-Explain-or-to-Predict.pdf">Reflections on “To Explain or to Predict?” by Galit Shmueli</a>

 - <a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-Interpretability_explainability.pdf"> Attempt: Comparing traditional Statistical Regression analysis with almost black-box-type Neural Network models with proof-of-examples in R programming and theoretical analysis.</a>

-### Information Visualization INFO VIZ 5602, Prof. Abram Handler, Spring 2022
+### 6. Information Visualization INFO VIZ 5602, Prof. Abram Handler, Spring 2022

 <a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-Analyzing_tools_for_Visualizing_Deep_learning_Models_for_Natural_Language_text___info_viz_project_report.pdf">Visualizing Deep learning Models for Natural Language Processing tasks: INFO VIZ 5602 Project Report</a>

 <a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-INFO%20VIZ%205602%20Weekly%20Journal.pdf">Class notes + required Weekly Journal </a>

-### Big Data Architecture, ATLS 5241: Gregory Greenstreet, Brian Newsom, Spring 2022
+### 7. Big Data Architecture, ATLS 5241: Gregory Greenstreet, Brian Newsom, Spring 2022

 This project is for demonstrating the concepts from Big Data Arhcitecture class: Google Cloud and industry best practices for deplyoment.
 This was part of the Big Data Architecture course during my Masters in Data Science at University of Colorado Boulder, Spring 2022.
 The Big Data Architecture course only focusses on deployment, cloud environments and developing apis along with industry best practices.

-#### research goal
+#### My research goal and learning goals
 It was an exploratory self-study to learn about Theorem Provers and Turing Completeness. - Self-learning goal.

 - <a href="https://github.com/sushmaakoju/study-work-reports/blob/main/university-of-colorado-boulder/sushma-akoju-Theorem%20Prover.pdf">Theorem Prover using Entscheidungsproblem and Microsoft Z3 Solver and Prover </a>

 - <a href="https://github.com/sushmaakoju/demo-ATLS5214"> Demo for Big Data Architecture class by implementing Theorem Provers for 3 simple examples</a>

-## Independent Study, Prof. Henry Lovejoy : study and design of NER & Text extraction from OCR scanned Handwritten Slave Trade Volumes
+## 8. Independent Study, Prof. Henry Lovejoy : Study and design of NER & Text extraction from OCR scanned Handwritten Slave Trade Volumes

 I worked on an Independent Study supervised by Prof. Henry Lovejoy for the Digital Slavery Research Lab, at the University of Colorado, Boulder.
 It was towards study and design of Named Entity Recognition from OCR scanned Handwritten Slave Trade Volumes and to train a search over OCR scanned documents.
 The goal was to analyze and emancipate both people and present-impressions of the past: <a href="https://www.colorado.edu/lab/dsrl/collaborators"></a>.